Relationships and Sex Education

 Share our faith in Jesus as disciples.

-Sex and Relationship Education (SRE) is lifelong learning about physical, moral, social and emotional development.
+Relationships and Sex Education (RSE) is lifelong learning about physical, moral, social and emotional development.
 It is the understanding of the importance of marriage and family life, stable and loving relationships, respect, love and care.

 At St. Ethelbert’s, in conjunction with BOSCEP (Bolton Schools Catholic Education Partnership), our mission is to educate our children with Christ at the centre, and thus all that we teach is focussed upon Catholic values and morals.
 We recognise each of our pupils as unique individuals, created in the image and likeness of God, and our curriculum reflects the Gospel values of our faith.
 Therefore, SRE is taught in the context of Christian relationships and virtues.
 SRE promotes children’s self-esteem and emotional wellbeing.
 It helps them to form and maintain worthwhile and satisfying relationships based on respect for themselves and for others, at home, at school and in the community.

-Within a Catholic context, the purpose for teaching SRE at St. Ethelbert’s is:
+Within a Catholic context, the purpose for teaching RSE at St. Ethelbert’s is:

 - To engender growth in self-respect and self-worth recognising that each of us is created in the image and likeness of God